Iran says it executes leader of women trafficking network | Law-Order

 Iran says it executes leader of women trafficking network

 He was sentenced to death in September 2021 on charges of "corruption on earth”, a term Iranian authorities use to refer to a broad range of offences, including those related to morals.
-Two women were sentenced to death two years ago on charges of "corruption on earth" and human trafficking.
+The activist HRANA news agency said several women had also been arrested in the same case and faced serious charges.

 - Country: